tmr08c/tmr08c.github.io/content/blog/2019/04/golang-fass/index.md

 Also included in the `Makefile` is a `delete` task.
 I thought it would be good for me to run this since I have my function's URL pasted a bunch of times throughout this post 🙃.

-When I tried to run `make delete` initiall, I ran into errors about unknown arguments:
+When I tried to run `make delete` initially, I ran into errors about unknown arguments:

 ```bash
 ERROR: (gcloud.functions.delete) unrecognized arguments: